kennethrisa/Stats/README.md

         }
 ```
 Make sure you also add the last line: include fastcgi.conf; or you can get a error like this: no input file specified<br>
-12. Now try to go to your browser and see if nginx have started successful: http://localhost/<br>
+13. Now try to go to your browser and see if nginx have started successful: http://localhost/<br>
-13. If you see <h1>Welcome to nginx</h1> then the nginx is successful installed.<br>
+14. If you see <h1>Welcome to nginx</h1> then the nginx is successful installed.<br>
-14. Now we need to make sure php works.
+15. Now we need to make sure php works.<br>
-15. create a file in c:\nginx\html\helloworld.php
+16. create a file in c:\nginx\html\helloworld.php
 ```
 <?php echo "Hello world"; ?>
 ```
 try now to browse to http://localhost/helloworld.php <br>
 If it says Hello world, than everything is now fine.<br>
-16. Now we need to add so the index.php is the default who is being loaded.
+17. Now we need to add so the index.php is the default who is being loaded.
 Edit c:\nginx\nginx.conf<br>
 and add this to the line index.php on line 45 like so:<br>
 ```
 index  index.php index.html index.htm;